eik00d/Reverse_DNS_Shellcode/README.md

  abaa.a.dom.ws - ...
  cbaa.a.dom.ws - for example last peace of data (in this case we have flag of last pice in first 4 bits of second byte)

- Maximum size: up to 88 Mb (zzzz.dom.ws)
+ Maximum size: up to 88 Mb (zzzz.zlo.ws)
  Download Speed: ~ 4 Kb/sec
  Shellcode size: 833 bytes (no null bytes by default)